gohugoio/hugo/docs/content/templates/variables.md

 {{ $.Param "header_image" }}
 ```

-Thee `.Param` method provides a way to resolve a single value whether it's
+The `.Param` method provides a way to resolve a single value whether it's
 in a page parameter or a site parameter.

 When frontmatter contains nested fields, like: